-Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+Ashlyns School's governing body will ensure that the school designates an appropriate senior member of staff from the school leadership team to take lead responsibility for child protection in the role of designated safeguarding lead.

-During term time the designated safeguarding lead and or a deputy will always be available (during school hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be: (individual school needs to outline these below):
+During term time the designated safeguarding lead and or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be provided through email or telephone contact with the safeguarding team.